 Hawaii Wedding Ceremony Locations

 There are Hawaii wedding websites which list every single beach or scenic lookout on Oahu but, what good is that?
-Especially given the fact that not all beaches are good or even appropriate for weddings i.e. most have inherent problems no couple would appreciate dealing with on wedding day.
+Not all beaches are appropriate for weddings i.e. most have inherent problems no couple would appreciate dealing with on wedding day.

-Couples want credible advice based upon experience and knowledge, and they definitely don't want to be steered to one location or another because of the personal agenda of the wedding company.
+Couples want credible advice and they definitely don't want to be steered to one location or another because of the agenda of the wedding company.

 Public Beach Sites

-As per beach permit rules, chairs, arches, Tiki torches, altars, or any fixed set-ups (except a small cake table), on the sand or near the water are not allowed as per DNLR permit rules, no matter what photos you've seen on other websites.
-Champagne or any alcohol is also illegal in public and not allowed.
+FYI: As per DLNR beach permit rules, chairs, arches, fire, altars, or large fixed set-ups are prohibited on the sand or near the water (no matter the photos you've seen on websites).
+Champagne and alcohol is also illegal in public spaces.

-If you are having more than 30 guests or want many of the traditional ceremony set-ups i.e. gazebo, chairs, aisle runner, stanchions, a paid site like a hotel is what you need.
+If you're having more than 30 guests or want traditional ceremony set-ups i.e. gazebo, chairs, aisle runner, stanchions, a paid site like a hotel is what you need.

-Yes, hotels weddings are expensive and many require that you use their list of "approved" vendors which almost always means higher prices so the hotel can get their "kickback" from each vendor.
+Hotels weddings are expensive and often times nowadays, require that you use their "approved" vendors which almost always means higher prices so the hotel can get their "kickback".
 Many hotels also charge you a prohibitively hefty fee if you don't use their "approved" vendors.

-There are commercial locations and residential homes which are commonly referred to as "private estates".
-Sites fees have gotten almost equal to hotel site fees.
+These are commercial locations and residential homes which are commonly referred to as "private estates".